What are the different types of homeowners insurance policy forms?

 HO-4: Contents Broad Form

-Like HO-3 policies, renters insurance also covers your liability (aka legal expenses) and your additional living expenses if your apartment is damaged and you need to live elsewhere temporarily.
+Renters insurance also comes with liability coverage and additional living expenses coverage if your apartment is damaged and you need to temporarily live somewhere else.

 HO-5: Comprehensive Form